unavailable-mptf/ad2edit/README.md

 The programs end up in `target/release`.

-*Cargo warns that some packages will not be available in later unspecified versions
+*Cargo warns that some packages will not be available in later unspecified versions (im too lazy to check)

 ## Status